MacSuperTools/SuperZip/README.md

 - [SuperZip Lite edition](https://apps.apple.com/cn/app/superzip/id1526875687?l=en&mt=12) - It not only has all the functions of the free edition, but also supports compression, preview and other functions.
 - [SuperZip Standard edition](https://apps.apple.com/cn/app/superzip/id1519412320?l=en&mt=12) - It not only has all the functions of the lite edition, but also integrates the image processing function.
 Support image preview, image format conversion, support PDF document.
 Powerful and practical.
 - For your best use, please choose to download standard or lite edition.
 Download them directly from The App Store, they are all tested by the App Store, without any advertising, more secure and stable, More functions.
-## With the passage of time and the efforts of developers, I believe that superzip will become an indispensable tool software for you!
+## With the passage of time and the efforts of developers, I believe that SuperZip will become an indispensable tool software for you!